15 Cold Call Scripts + Templates & Examples to Nail Every Sales Call

 Ready to be a cold calling expert?

-What Is a Cold Call Script, and Why Should You Use One?
+What is a Cold Call Script, and Why Should You Use One?

 A cold call script is a pre-prepared guide that sales reps and SDRs follow when making unsolicited phone calls to potential customers.